A basic understanding of puppy development will make raising your puppy a whole lot easier.

 In fact this is a very critical stage of puppy development and all that sleeping is actually playing an important role as puppies do most of their growing during that time.

-Towards the end of this period your puppy will begin to open his eyes (at around 2 weeks old) and his ears (at around 3 weeks old), then his little teeth will start to peek through the gums.
+Towards the end of this period a puppy will begin to open his eyes (at around 2 weeks old) and his ears (at around 3 weeks old), then his baby teeth (aka milk teeth) will start to peek through his gums.

-His eyesight and hearing improve daily, and by the time he's 3 weeks old your puppy will be toddling around, trying out his voice and beginning to play with his siblings.
+His eyesight and hearing improve daily, and by the time he's 3 weeks your pup will have taken his first steps and be toddling around, trying out his voice and beginning to play with his siblings.

 Different sounds can be introduced such as the radio, tv, washing machine etc.

-Here are some adorable 3 week old Cavalier King Charles Spaniel puppies...
+To help you see how little ones behave during this period of puppy development, here are some adorable 3 week old Cavalier King Charles Spaniel puppies... awwww....

-During this period your puppy will grow very quickly and will seem to mature at the same sort of pace.
+During the second stage of puppy development little Fido will grow very quickly and will mature at the same pace.

 He will start to regulate his own temperature during this period, and also start to feel the urge to pee/poop all by himself so he won't need his momma, or you, to stimulate him to eliminate any more.

-His needs: At this stage of puppy development, breeders need to continue increasing the pup's exposure to different textures, sounds, smells etc.
+During this developmental stage, breeders need to continue increasing the pup's exposure to different textures, sounds, smells etc.

 Individual puppies can be given short periods away from their momma and siblings to help them get used to being separated.
 This is a small step towards helping a puppy feel less frantic when he has to leave his doggie family to go to a new home.

-Also because this is the time when a momma dog will start to wean her pups naturally, breeders need to start supplementing the pups diet with a premium puppy kibble soaked in warm water... and offering the puppies water to lap.
+Also because this is the time when a momma dog will start to wean her pups naturally, breeders also need to start the weaning process (the transition from drinking only milk to eating solid food) by supplementing the pups diet with a premium puppy kibble soaked in warm water... and offering the puppies water to lap.

 Just because the momma isn't feeding her puppies that doesn't mean they are ready to go to new homes... if anyone tells you this they do NOT have those puppies best interests at heart!

-And to finish off, at this stage of puppy development they should also get their first set of puppy shots and be treated for puppy worms by a veterinarian before the end of this period of puppy development.
+And to finish off, during this period of puppy development they should also get their first set of puppy shots and be treated for puppy worms by a veterinarian before the end of this period of puppy development.

 He may be a little guy, but a puppy of this age is curious, outgoing and intelligent.
 He's ready to find out all about the world around him and is eager to please his people.